 |Tags||2D, Casual, Management, Minimalist, Moddable, Procedural Generation, Relaxing, Score Attack, Singleplayer|

 |Accessibility||Subtitles, High-contrast, Interactive tutorial, One button|

-In order to download this game you must purchase it at or above the minimum price of $3.00 USD.
+In order to download this game you must purchase it at or above the minimum price of $5.99 USD.
+Your purchase comes with a Steam key.
 You will get access to the following files: